neilprosser/mr-maestro/README.md

 ## Resources

-`GET /1.x/ping`
+`GET /ping`
 `pong`.

-`GET /1.x/status`
-Status information in JSON form.

-`GET /1.x/pokemon`
-An ASCII representation of Exploud.

-`GET /1.x/icon`
+`GET /healthcheck`
-The JPEG representation of Exploud.
+Shows the health of the application.

 `GET /1.x/instances/:app-name`
 All instances of an application in JSON form.